HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/styling_options.md

-# Styling options in Presentation Designer
+# Styling options

 Styling options allow users to make the elements on the canvas presentable.
 Styles enable an interactive design experience that lets users see their style changes reflected on the canvas in real-time.
-This topic outlines the different styling options you can do in the **Style** panel of Presentation Designer.
+This topic outlines the different styling options you can do in the **Style items** panel of Presentation Designer.

-To access Presentation Designer and understand its user interface, refer to the **[Access Presentation Designer](../access.md)** topic.

-To learn how to use the different user elements in Presentation Designer, refer to the **[User Elements in Presentation Designer](../usage/user_elements.md)** topic.

-## Style panel
+## Style items panel

 The styling options change based on the specific user element selected on the canvas.
-To check the available styling options for each element on your canvas, click an element and check the rendered style options in the **Style** panel.
+To check the available styling options for each element on your canvas, click an element and check the rendered style options in the **Style items** panel.

-See the following sample styling options for a static text element:
+Sample styling options for a static text element:

 ![](../../../../assets/HCL_Presentation_Designer_Styling_Options_Static_Text_Sample.png)

-See the following sample styling options for a static container element:
+Sample styling options for a static container element:

 ![](../../../../assets/HCL_Presentation_Designer_Styling_Options_Static_Container_Sample.png)

 ## Inline styles

 In Presentation Designer, styling options are applied directly to the selected elements through inline styles.

-See the following sample static text element with styles applied in Presentation Designer:
+Sample static text element with styles applied:

 ![](../../../../assets/HCL_Presentation_Designer_Styling_Options_Sample_Styles_Applied.png)

-See the following sample markup generated after saving the presentation template:
+Sample markup generated after saving the presentation template:

 ![](../../../../assets/HCL_Presentation_Designer_Styling_Options_Sample_Styles_Markup.png)

-See the following sample preview displayed in a browser:
+Sample preview displayed in a browser:

 ![](../../../../assets/HCL_Presentation_Designer_Styling_Options_Sample_Styles_Preview.png)

 ## Style sections

 Style sections in Presentation Designer refer to categorized areas where users can adjust specific style properties of the selected user element on the canvas.
-Each section focuses on a different aspect of an element's design, helping users navigate the **Style** panel and apply the adjustments they need for each element.
+Each section focuses on a different aspect of an element's design, helping users navigate the **Style items** panel and apply the adjustments they need for each element.

 You can change the measuring unit of each style property depending on the supported units.
 Click the measuring unit next to a style property to reveal a list of units you can choose from.
 For example: